 .

-For learning more about useful functions and operators, see for example the post about how to use %in% in R. First, before transposing a matrix, we will create a matrix that we can practice on.
+For learning more about useful functions and operators, see, for example, the post about how to use %in% in R. First, before transposing a matrix, we will create a matrix that we can practice on.

 Create a Matrix in R